-There have been no significant changes in the Group's capitalisation since 31 December 2020.
+Other than as described above, there have been no significant changes in the Group's capitalisation since 31 December 2020.

 (1) Total capitalisation is the sum of total loans and borrowing, total lease liabilities and total deficit.

 INDUSTRY OVERVIEW

 All information and statistics in this section not expressly attributable to any party have been derived by the Company from, or are based on, private and publicly available information, including industry publications, market research, press releases, filings under various securities laws, and official data published by the Russian Government agencies.
 See "Presentation of Financial and Other Information".